Derek Pender

-Derek Pender (born 2 October 1983) is an Irish football manager and former footballer who played as a full-back for the League of Ireland clubs Shelbourne, Dublin City, Shamrock Rovers, Bray Wanderers, St Patrick's Athletic and Bohemians.
+Derek Pender (born 2 October 1983) is an Irish football manager and former footballer who played as a full-back for League of Ireland clubs Shelbourne, Dundalk, Dublin City, Shamrock Rovers, Bray Wanderers, St Patrick's Athletic and Bohemians, as well as NIFL Premiership side Crusaders.

 Managerial career

 Early career

 Upon his retirement from playing for Bohemian F.C. in League of Ireland after the 2019 season, Pender joined the club's youth academy as the U17 manager on 7 January 2020.
-He lifted the league trophy after his side comfortably beat Shamrock Rovers 2—0 in the final.
+He lifted the league trophy after his side comfortably beat Shamrock Rovers 2–0 in the final.

 On 1 February 2021 Bohemians announced that Pender was promoted to a first team role as player development coach.

 Club career

 Early years

 Pender played schoolboy football from u17s to u19s with Belvedere, a club based in the North Dublin neighbourhood of Fairvew.
 At Belvedere he was team-mates and friends with future Republic of Ireland international Wes Hoolahan.
 His senior football career began in 2003 with League of Ireland Premier Division outfit Shelbourne, for whom he made occasional appearances in cup competitions.
+In January 2004 he spent a month on loan at NIFL Premiership side Crusaders.
 He was sent on loan to Dundalk in August 2004 for the rest of the season.
 At the end of the 2004 season he signed for Dermot Keely's Dublin City.
 Pender would make 30 appearances for the Vikings in 2005 as the club won promotion to the Premier Division after a tense play-off victory over Shamrock Rovers, but midway through 2006 the club folded.
-He then signed for Tallaght-based Shamrock Rovers, making his debut for the club in a 2-2 draw away to Monaghan United on 1 September 2006.
+He then signed for Tallaght-based Shamrock Rovers, making his debut for the club in a 2–2 draw away to Monaghan United on 1 September 2006.

 By the end of the 2006 season, Pender had won the First Division title, making nine appearances and scoring once as the Hoops returned to the top tier.
 He made a further 17 appearances in 2007 but at the end of the season, he signed for Wicklow outfit Bray Wanderers.